Acheyos/reading-notes/README.md

 -PFSense is the tool this reading and the upcoming lab will focus on.
 It is software designed to establish and maintain router functions.
 Old computers can be given a new use in this manner.

 ***Reading 13***
+This gives several nice visuals to help comprehend exactly what the AWS EC2 and other cloud computing entails.
+Essentially, cloud virtualization comes from a host's hardware (in this article it would be Amazon) running virtualization software and making these VM's available to customers via a web interface.
 ***Reading 14***